Bigger-and-Stronger/.github/profile/README.md

-## 👋 A study group primarily focused on Computer Graphics, CAD, and other related topics.
+## 👋 A study group primarily focused on Computer Graphics, Computer-Aided Design, and other related topics.